d0rich/vueton/README.md

 ### Possible problems

+- `@ton/core` uses Node buffer implementation, so in order to use it in the browser, you need to use a polyfill like [`vite-plugin-node-polyfills`](https://www.npmjs.com/package/vite-plugin-node-polyfills).
 - [`@ton/ton`](https://www.npmjs.com/package/@ton/ton) client can not process accept complex responses from the endpoints.
 This problem is addressed here: https://github.com/ton-org/ton/pull/45
 - [`@orbs-network/ton-access`](https://www.npmjs.com/package/@orbs-network/ton-access) might reject some requests if you DApp sends too many requests in a short period of time.
 That's why `axios-retry` is used to retry the requests.
 However, [`@ton/ton`](https://www.npmjs.com/package/@ton/ton) does not provide an access to the axios instance to configure retries.
 The problem is addressed here: https://github.com/ton-org/ton/pull/73

-Both mentioned problems can be fixed by applying this patch to [`@ton/ton`](https://www.npmjs.com/package/@ton/ton) - https://github.com/d0rich/vueton/blob/main/patches/%40ton%2Bton%2B15.1.0.patch .
+The two last mentioned problems can be fixed by applying this patch to [`@ton/ton`](https://www.npmjs.com/package/@ton/ton) - https://github.com/d0rich/vueton/blob/main/patches/%40ton%2Bton%2B15.1.0.patch .
 Vueton can work with and without this patch.

 ### Example